OpenClonk Development Forum - Not logged in

 As of today, the source code of OpenClonk has been released.
-You can browse the source via http://hg.openclonk.org/file/, or you can grab a full copy from the repository using Mercurial:
+You can browse the source via http://git.openclonk.org/openclonk.git/tree/, or you can grab a full copy from the repository using Git:

 Please note that you need to install the required libraries and headers into your compiler/linker's search path.
 The following libraries are required:

-For Visual C++ 2008 (32 bit), you can get most of those dependencies precompiled.
+For Visual C++ 2012, you can get most of those dependencies precompiled (32-bit, 64-bit).
 Simply unzip those into your source tree.

 If you use MinGW, Günther provides dependencies for a g++ build.

-Unfortunately, we are legally prohibited from redistributing the FMOD SDK and the DirectX SDK.
-You will need to install and/or unpack them yourself.
+Unfortunately, we are legally prohibited from redistributing the FMOD SDK.
+You will need to install and/or unpack it yourself (or skip it).

 No, there's no game content available so far.